PhysiCell-Tools/Studio-Guide/README.md

 * you may need to prefix your executable name with `./`, depending on your PATH environment variable
 * this guide will use a Unix-style command syntax; Windows syntax may differ

 It is important to understand that the XML configuration file you are editing in the Studio will be updated (overwritten) when you do `File->Save`, `File->Save as`, or *when you Run a simulation*.
 However, the Studio does not do "instantaneous" updates to the XML, so if it encounters a fatal error and crashes, any changes you made will not be automatically saved.
+Neither does it track changes you made and warn you of unsaved changes when you quit the Studio.
 Therefore, if you are working on your own model, it is a good practice to `File->Save` (has keyboard shortcut) occasionally.

 ---
 ## Studio Overview